429jia/fypus-application/README.md

 # fypus-application
 web application for Fypus
-- client targeting tools for Fypus allowing users to input client information and obtain their odds of using company services
+- client targeting tool for Fypus allowing users to input clients' information and obtain their odds of using company services
 - automatically update logistic regression model with new input data